fabianfassnacht/QGIS_Tutorial_3/QGIS_Tutorial_3.md

 ## Loading a raster file in QGIS

-Similarly as learned in the last tutorial, we can open a raster file by **simply dragging and dropping the file from the browser-window to layer window** (marked with 2 in Figure 2).
+Similarly as learned in the last tutorial, we can open a raster file by **simply dragging and dropping the file from the browser-window to the layer window** (see Figure 1).

-![Figure 2: Opening a raster file via drag and drop in QGIS](Fig_02.png) **Figure 2: Opening a raster file via drag and drop in QGIS
+![Figure 2: Opening a raster file via drag and drop in QGIS](Fig_02.png)

+**Figure 1: Opening a raster file via drag and drop in QGIS

 Alternatively, we can also use the main file-menu of QGIS to add a raster file / raster layer as seen in the Figure 4.
 This option was not described in the previous tutorials on vector files, but this also work with vector files.